-An FSAVC is not connected to the RCPS.
-They are similar to AVCs and often referred to as money purchase or defined contribution schemes and are generally provided by insurance companies.
+A FSAVC is not connected to the RCPS.
+They are similar to AVCs and often referred to as money purchase or defined contribution schemes, they are generally provided by insurance companies.
 JSS are unable to recommend any FSAVC providers.

-Standalone stakeholder pensions are low-cost private pensions that have been available from 2001.
-The Civil Service standalone stakeholder pension scheme is provided by Standard Life - external link
+Stand-alone stakeholder pensions are low-cost private pensions.
+The Civil Service stand-alone stakeholder pension scheme is provided by Standard Life - external link

 From September 2018 RCPS members will not be able to join the Civil Service stand-alone stakeholder pension but will be able to participate in any other stakeholder or personal pension.
-These tend to be provided by insurance companies, banks or building societies and JSS are unable to recommend any providers.
+These tend to be provided by insurance companies, banks or building societies.
+JSS are unable to recommend any providers.

 © JSS 2018